Particular/docs.particular.net/samples/immutable-messages/sample.md

 snippet: immutable-messages-as-interface-sending

-NOTE: The class is compatible with *any* serializer if it has public getters and setters
+NOTE: The class is compatible with any serializer if it has public getters and setters

-### Receiving message
+### Receiving messages

-To receive an immutable message defined using one of the two presented techniques no special configuration is needed.
-The only requirement is a serializer capable, or configurable to do so, of deserializing objects using private setters and/or non-public parameterless constructors.
+To receive an immutable message defined using one of the two presented techniques, no special configuration is needed.
+The only requirement is a serializer capable of deserializing objects using private setters and/or non-public parameterless constructors.
 The receiver endpoint defines regular message handlers:

 snippet: immutable-messages-as-interface-handling